ichbinryan/Project3/README.txt

 Each node has a input and output queue of 20 packets.
 If these are filled, the router will drop any other incoming packet.
 Any packet that has been generated exists in a nodes queue or "on the wire" (the wire is a struct packet array).

+See the .h files for a description of the structs implemented.

+Use make all to compile each in their respective directories.

+graph
+./graph.out <String: input graph filename><random num seed>

+simulator
+./simulator.out <String: input graph filename> <int: seed for number generator>